Welfare, innovation and the role of cities in Europe: a dialogue with Prof. Yuri Kazepov

 I am personally very thankful to Prof. Kazepov for his kind collaboration.

-This article is based on an interview with Prof. Yuri Kazepov conducted by Laura Colini and Ivan Tosics in relation to the EU Urban Poverty partnership.
+This article written by Laura Colini is based on an interview with Prof. Yuri Kazepov conducted by Laura and Ivan Tosics in relation to the EU Urban Poverty partnership.

 About Prof. Kazepov